zammad/zammad-admin-documentation/system/objects/permissions.rst

    Some of the possible permission and screen options for objects.

-When ever needed you can restrict access to objects based on the :ref:`user permission <permission-guide>`
+Whenever needed you can restrict access to objects based on the :ref:`user permission <permission-guide>`
 (``admin``, ``ticket.agent`` & ``ticket.customer``).

-.. tip:: **🤓 Below is not written to stone 🤓**
+.. tip:: **🤓 Below is not set in stone 🤓**

-   You can always adjust below settings with :doc:`/system/core-workflow`.
+   You can always adjust below settings with :doc:`/system/core-workflows`.
    This also allows role based restriction. 👀

 .. note::

-   In some situation Zammad internally overrules below screen, requirement and permission settings.
+   In some situations, Zammad internally overrules below screen, requirement and permission settings.
 This is because at some points you can't set fields which would mean we couldn't create the ticket.